General requirements for schools

 This SEN support should take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil’s needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach.
 It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match intervention.

-A Special Educational Needs Coordinator (SENCO) is a teacher with a particular role who works with parents and carers to ensure that children with a learning disability or difficulty receive the right support in school.
-All schools have a SENCO who can be contacted through the school without having to go through any specific referral method.
-A SENCO can:
+A Special Educational Needs Coordinator (SENDCO) is a teacher with a particular role who works with parents and carers to ensure that children with a learning disability or difficulty receive the right support in school.
+All schools have a SENDCO who can be contacted through the school without having to go through any specific referral method.
+A SENDCO can:

 Every school will have a published description of how they support children and young people with special educational needs.